OmarElDwary/flutter_shop/README.md

 - Add to cart
 - Slider
 - Registeration page that validates that user enters a valid name,  valid email, and long password 2 times for confirmations
-- After the user register succusfully it navigates him to the home page.
+- After the user register successfully it navigates him to the home page.
+- After the user successfully registers in the app there is a fade out effect to the homepage in which the Modal dialog fades out for 3500 milliseconds.
+-

 # Credientials:
 - *Omar Shaban Ahmed Abdelaziz*